 Transforming ammonia to nitrite, and nitrite to nitrates.
-This bacteria settles on rocks, gravel, filter media, sand, biowheels and such.
+Nitrifying bacteria settle on rocks, gravel, filter media, sand, bio-wheels, etc.

 As an aquarium is loaded with oxygen, the bacteria need ammonia in order to stay alive.

 Fish respiration and decaying food provides ammonia in sufficient amounts to ensure the proper function.
 So in theory: Without ammonia, the bacteria will enter a resting phase without loosing much of their energy, ready to get to work again once ammonia is available.